Tunnel Fire CFD: A Fluent Tutorial on Natural Ventilation & Smoke Propagation

 Tunnel Fire Under Natural Ventilation CFD Simulation

-Figure 1: Schematic diagram of three physical models of tunnel [1]
+Figure 1: Schematic diagram of the physical tunnel model used for the simulation [1].

 ideally considered as oxygen